DevOps-MBSE/AaC/docs/index.md

 ### The AaC Modeling Language

-AaC is a distinctly different take on Model-Based System Engineering (MBSE) that allows a system modeller to define a system in code (yaml).
+AaC is a distinctly different take on Model-Based System Engineering (MBSE) that allows a system modeler to define a system in code (YAML).
 AaC defines the Architecture-as-Code modeling language specification based upon ideas from the DevOps Infrastructure-as-Code (IaC).
 IaC streamlines the flow from Development to Operations.
 AaC was created to streamline the flow from System Engineering to Development.